22 Houses of Justice

 22.2 The Selection Process

-Baha’u’llah instructed a Council of Consultation to be formed for the appointment of trustees at a time when the formation of a House of Justice does not cause injustice upon the trustees or those they serve.1 Baha’u’llah refrained from appointing anyone Himself.
+Bahá’u’lláh instructed a Council of Consultation to be formed for the appointment of trustees at a time when the formation of a House of Justice does not cause injustice upon the trustees or those they serve.1 Bahá’u’lláh refrained from appointing anyone Himself.
 The time for appointment was too early due to kindled fire within the lands.
 He says “if today in various cities institutions specifically known by the name of House of Justice and the like become known, there is danger for all, as the people are immature.
 Leave them until their backs are strengthened and they attain their maturity.”2

-The Council process does not need to be rigid, as the consultation needs to be according to the requirements of the days.
-What might be relevant in 2026 may not be relevant five hundred years later.
-These Councils and the Houses of Justice act “until God shall come with His command.”
-Once the next Manifestation of God appears, this process ends.
+The process does not need to be rigid, because consultation must be according to the requirements of the days.
+What might be relevant today may not be relevant five hundred years later.
+Flexibility is not a lack of discipline, but a requirement that procedures remain capable of serving justice as circumstances mature.

 Thus, gendered terminology does not limit spiritual capacity.
 The measure of one’s fitness for the House is not outward form but inward reality.
 Those who have drunk from the Choice Sealed Wine are men in spirit.
 They are steadfast, detached, and radiant in faith.
 The Council must therefore discern the measure of this inner knightliness when selecting members, whether male or female in body.